‘All American’ mattress push; 40 Winks sparks grass-roots revival of sleep sale promotion

 This year's promotion at 40 Winks will again urge consumers to "buy premium bedding, invest in yourself and invest in America," he said.
 It will be supported with a direct mail flyer, a print ad and a radio ad.

-With the endorsement of Borreggine, the Morristown, N.J.-based Total Package Marketing, which printed the retailer's direct-mail flyers, sold 12 million of them to other bedding retailers at the High Point market.
+With the endorsement of Borreggine, the Morristown, N.J.-based Total Package Marketing, which printed the retailer's direct-mail flyers, sold 12 million of queen size futon mattresses to other bedding retailers at the High Point market.

 "We're not making any money from [the use of the flyers]; we just had the wherewithal to design this concept.
 It's a successful concept.
-It's something I think would benefit our industry," Borreggine said. queen size futon mattress see more
+It's something I think would benefit our industry," Borreggine said.
+Do you want the best queen size futon mattress for everyday use

 Now he hopes to recreate a national event through the support of an industry association, such as International Sleep Products Association.
 "We're trying to build it up from the grass roots.
 We're hoping ISPA or another association will put it under its wing and sponsor this event," he said.